tbocek/tomtp/Readme.md

 ## Assumptions

 * Every node on the world is reachable via network in 1s.
 Max RTT is 2sec
-* Sequence nr is 64bit -> 8b packets in flight with 1400 bytes size for 1sec.
-Worst case reorder
-is first <-> last.
-Thus, what is the in-flight bandwidth that can handle worst case: ~48 Tbit/sec 2^32 * 1400 * 8 ->
+* Sequence nr is 64bit -> packets in flight with 1400 bytes size for 1sec.
+Worst case reorder is first <-> last.
+Thus, what is the in-flight bandwidth that can handle worst case:
- * 48bit is 2^48 * 1400 * 8 -> ~3.2 Ebit/sec
- * 64bit is 2^64 * 1400 * 8 -> ~206 Zbit/sec
+64bit is 2^64 * 1400 * 8 -> ~206 Zbit/sec
  * Current fastest speed: 22.9 Pbit/sec - multimode (https://newatlas.com/telecommunications/datat-transmission-record-20x-global-internet-traffic/)
  * Commercial: 402 Tbit/sec - singlemode (https://www.techspot.com/news/103584-blistering-402-tbs-fiber-optic-speeds-achieved-unlocking.html)

-However, receiving window buffer is here the bottleneck, as we would need to store the unordered packets, and the receivng window size is min 1400 X 2^31
+However, receiving window buffer is here the bottleneck, as we would need to store the unordered packets, and the receiving window size is min 1400 X 2^63.
+Thus, sequence number length is not the bottleneck.

-TomTP uses 64bit sequence number.

 ## Messages Format (encryption layer)